-Another great site is The American Preppers Network.
+One site is American Preppers Network.
 APN is a Family Oriented National Survival and Preparedness Organization and one of our favorite sites to get all the information you may be interested in when it comes to prepping.

 A few other sites ...